chrispalmo/code-snippets/vim/vim-installation-on-windows-step-by-step-walkthrough.md

 filetype plugin indent on    " required

 ```
-- Later on, we can open vim and run `:PluginInstall` to install plugins.
+Can now open vim and run `:PluginInstall` to install new plugins.
-Vim